passdan/BioinformaticiansToolbox/LongReadAssembly.md

 ## Data

-A set of paired genomic illumina data and corresponding PacBio data for the E. Coli is in the ~/Shared_folder/Day3 folder Illumina Data
+A set of paired genomic illumina data and corresponding PacBio data for the E. Coli is in the ```~/Shared_folder/Day3/longRead``` folder.

+Illumina Data
 ```
 ERR022075_1.fastq.gz (~35m)